bibanon/bibanon/Gamergate.md

 However, on 4chan, anons already nervous of censorship went berzerk when 4chan mods attempted to corral them into a single thread (inadvertently deleting threads in the process); it didn't help that The Fappening happened around the same time.
 The result was Moot's reiteration of [[old "Martial Law" policies from 2006|4chan - The Crackdown]], in an attempt to maintain order.

+In addition, The Young Fine Capitalists came under attack from hackers, other feminists who saw them as a "traitor to their cause", and shitstorms ensued.

 ## All Quiet on the 4chan Front

-[After these and other incidents broke their nerve](http://ogeeku.com/blog/2014/09/15/gamergate-quiet-4chan-front/), extremists from either side of the conflict launched destructive and wholly immoral attacks against each other and innocent individuals.
+[After these and other incidents broke their nerve](http://ogeeku.com/blog/2014/09/15/gamergate-quiet-4chan-front/), extremists from both side of the conflict launched destructive and wholly immoral attacks against each other and innocent individuals.

 The two sides are now marred in a grievous battle of attrition that divides the gaming community and ruins the lives of bystanders.
 The bad blood stirred up will remain a divisive topic for years to come.
 It doesn't help that sensationalism, which embellishes the atrocities of one side, is rampant in the media.